goldsborough/Writer-Tutorial/Part-3/part-3.md

 Woah!
 That was a lot!
 No worries, I'll explain everything.

 First, the easy stuff.
-In `ext/__init__.py`, we inserted the only line this file will ever hold: `__all__ = ["find"]`.
+In `ext/__init__.py`, we inserted the only line this file will ever contain: `__all__ = ["find"]`.
 This enables us to import from our `ext` package using the asterix symbol (`*`), which imports all modules that are inside `__all__`.
-Therefore, at the top of `writer.py`, we can now write `from ext import *`, which is currently equivalent to `from ext import find`, but will turn a lot handier once we have more modules in our package.
+Therefore, at the top of `writer.py`, we can now write `from ext import *`, which is currently equivalent to `from ext import find`, but will be a lot more efficient once we have more modules in our package.

-Further down in `writer.py`, more precisely in our toolbar initialization method, `initToolbar()`, we, as we've done many times for our text editor, create a `QAction`, set up a status tip as well as a shortcut and also connect the `triggered` signal to a function.
+Further down in `writer.py`, more precisely in our toolbar initialization method, `initToolbar()`, we, as we've done many times for our text editor, create a `QAction`, set up a status tip as well as a shortcut and also connect the `triggered` signal to a slot function.
 In this case, all we need to do is create an instance of the `Find` class (which I'll get to in a bit) and call its `show()` method.
 Fortunately, this all fits into one line and doesn't require us to create a separate method.
 In `initMenubar()`, we add this action to the `edit` menu.

 ### Initializing the UI

 Now to our `Find` class in `find.py`.
 We start out like we did for our main window.
 First, we import the necessary modules from PyQt as well as the `re` module, which we'll use for text search.
 Next, we create a class and let it inherit from one of PyQt's GUI windows.
 In this case, we're going to inherit from `QDialog` instead of from `QMainWindow`, because, well, it's a dialog and not our main window.
-In the constructor, the `__init__()` method, we make the parent object a member (we pass `Find`'s constructor `self` in `initToolbar()`).
+In the constructor, `__init__()`, we make the parent object a member (we pass `Find`'s constructor `self` in `Main.initToolbar()`).
 Moreover, we need another class member, `self.lastMatch`, which will store the last found match (more about it soon).

 In `initUI()`, we take care of the graphical part of our find-and-replace dialog.
-We'll create three push-buttons, one for finding text, one for replacing text and a last one for replacing all occurences.
+We'll create three push-buttons, one for finding text, one for replacing a single occurence and a last one for replacing all occurences.
 We create non-member instances of our buttons and connect their `clicked` signals to slot functions that we'll discuss in a bit:

     # Button to search the document for something
     findButton = QtGui.QPushButton("Find",self)